BryanHafidz/Reforestation/README.md

-## I made a playlist for hiking.
-It has music from Peanuts, The Cranberries, and Eminem.
-I call it my Trail Mix.
+## They laughed when I said I wanted to be a comedian – they’re not laughing now.